 As well as awarding direct funding, it’s common for US universities to offer assistantship positions to their graduate students.
 These are effectively a form of employment with the university: you will fulfil a selection of responsibilities in exchange for a stipend or a fee waiver.

 Graduate teaching assistantships and research assistantships are the most common types of assistantship, but it’s worth checking to see what different universities offer.

 Applications for doctoral study in the USA are made to graduate programmes themselves, rather than to the overall university.

 There are three key things to bear in mind when applying for a PhD.

 In many ways applying for an American PhD is more like applying for a (very selective) undergraduate degree.
 Instead of trying to prove your suitability for a specific research project or position, you’ll be seeking to demonstrate that you can engage with and develop within a longer programme of study leading to a research task.

 There are few different ways in which universities will assess this.

 Universities and graduate schools will set their own admissions procedures, but you should expect to be asked for most (if not all) of the following:

 Universities will consider all elements of your application when evaluating you, so make sure you give yourself time to put together a good personal statement and source suitable letters of recommendation.
-Don’t assume that a glowing academic record will be enough to secure admission to a graduate program by itself.
+Don’t assume that a glowing academic record will be enough to secure admission to a graduate programme by itself.

 You won’t necessarily need a Masters to apply for a PhD in the USA.
-This is because American graduate programs effectively combine Masters and PhD study –some students actually receive a Masters at the end of their coursework stage.
+This is because American graduate programmes effectively combine Masters and PhD study –some students actually receive a Masters at the end of their coursework stage.